Call for Abstract

 - Track 7-8Diabetes and heart diseases

-- Track 7-9Renal Artery Stenosis
+- Track 7-9Renal Artery Stenoses

 Cardiac regeneration is reparative stem cells have the capability to restore function to damaged tissue by renewing cell growth in cardiac cells destroyed by heart disease or a rapidly evolving and controversial field of research.
 The identification some 12 years ago of progenitor cells that reside within the heart spurred enthusiasm for cell-based regenerative therapies and approximately 15.5 million Americans have one or more types of cardiovascular disease, such as heart attack, angina or heart failure.
 Here’s is heart regeneration strategy which requires the injection of exogenous cells into the affected area of the heart.
 These transplanted cells could generate and repopulate the injured area with myocardium.
 Complementary regenerative strategies to cell transplantation are simultaneously being pursued by the field.